Four Common Questions about the GMO Labeling Law

 How will foods containing GMOs be labeled?

-Known after the bill’s authors as the Roberts-Stabenow GMO labeling bill, this new law gives the U.S. Department of Agriculture (USDA) two years to set up a federal system to regulate how foods containing GMOs will be labeled, and stipulates that product labels will be required to have one of the following three designations:
+The 2016 law gave the U.S. Department of Agriculture (USDA) two years to set up a federal system to regulate how foods containing GMOs will be labeled by creating a National Bioengineered Food Disclosure Standard, and stipulates that product labels will be required to have one of the following three designations:

 1. On-package written disclosure